G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-via-ssh/connect-to-your-instance-via-ssh.md

 1\.
 Open Windows Command Prompt or PowerShell.

 2\.
 Launch a default Linux distribution inside your current command line by running this command: wsl.exe.
-There are multiple ways to run a Linux distribution, you can read more about them here: <a href="https://learn.microsoft.com/en-us/windows/wsl/install#ways-to-run-multiple-linux-distributions-with-wsl" target="_blank">Ways to run multiple Linux distributions with WSL</a>.
+There are multiple ways to run a Linux distribution, you can read more about them in the following guide: <a href="https://learn.microsoft.com/en-us/windows/wsl/install#ways-to-run-multiple-linux-distributions-with-wsl" target="_blank">Ways to run multiple Linux distributions with WSL</a>.

 3\.
 Run the following command to generate a key pair: